equinor/omnia-timeseries-sdk-python/README.md

-Outdated repo, use https://github.com/equinor/omnia-timeseries-python instead
+# This repo is outdated and archived, please use https://github.com/equinor/omnia-timeseries-python instead

 # OMNIA Timeseries SDK for Python